-Next to the pansies, violas, and primroses that garden centers like to put out after the vernal equinox, fuchsias make their season debut.
+Next, to the pansies, violas, and primroses that garden centers like to put out after the vernal equinox, fuchsias make their season debut.
 These flowers are a staple in British gardens, as they love the mild summers and gentle rains that mimic their native habitat of the mountainous regions of Central and South America.
-Although they are not a plant-it-and-forget-it type of flower, anyone can grow fuchsias with the help of some high quality potting soil and a partly sunny sight sheltered from... the wind.
+Although they are not a plant-it-and-forget-it type of flower, anyone can grow fuchsias with the help of some high-quality potting soil and a partly sunny site sheltered from the wind.
 From more than one hundred species and many more hybrid types, you can find a fuchsia to add an exotic touch to your hanging baskets and containers.

 01 of 08

 The exotic flowers of "Swingtime" fuchsias will grace your hanging baskets with blossoms from June until October in mild summer areas.
 Bright red sepals pop against the deeply ruffled white petals, and showy red stamens complete the red-white color pattern.
 Although the heaviest flower production occurs at the end of the stems, "Swingtime" produces flowers up and down the length of the plant for a densely floral look.

 Gardeners depend on the trailing habit of fuchsias to spill over containers and thrill in hanging baskets, but the climbing habit of "Lady in Black" fills a new niche in the fuchsia world.
 The half-hardy plants climb up to six feet in one season, producing hundreds of flowers at any one time throughout the long blooming season.
 "Lady in Black" climbs by twining tendrils, so give it a trellis or fence with thin wires or mesh to enable the vines to cling.